vipulnaik/diet-exercise-health/profile-information/health-profile.md

     may on occasion use a sodium fluoride toothpaste when a stannous fluoride toothpaste is unavailable.

-    About once every 2 to 5 days, I add a small amount of baking soda toothpaste when brushing.

     When brushing, I cover my front and back teeth with several strokes, my tongue with a few strokes, and do a light run over my gums and cheek.

+    About once every 2 to 5 days, after regular brushing,I lightly brush my back teeth with a small amount of baking soda toothpaste, to reduce staining of the back teeth.

   * I floss and rinse (with saltwater) about 15 to 45 minutes after the completion of each meal (generally, I do this after finishing